 Even though BibMe may be very helpful in automating the process of creating and formatting citations, it’s still important that students understand how to cite sources “the old-fashioned way.”
 Knowing the rules and guidelines that each style guide outlines is an important part of writing a paper and compiling a bibliography.
-Using our "Citation Guide", you can look up the formatting guidelines and rules for all the source types we support for the MLA, APA, Chicago, and Turabian style guides.
-By learning these guidelines, you will understand just what exactly BibMe is doing when it is creating your bibliography - and then, you can use BibMe not only as a helpful tool, but as a hands-on learning resource, as well!
+Using our citation guides, you can look up the formatting guidelines and rules for all the source types we support for the MLA, APA and Chicago/Turabian style guides.

 The guidelines on this page adhere to the following editions of the style manuals:

 - APA: Publication Manual of the American Psychological Association, 6th edition

 - MLA: MLA Handbook for Writers of Research Papers, 7th edition

 - Chicago: The Chicago Manual of Style, 16th edition

 - Turabian: A Manual for Writers of Research Papers, Theses, and Dissertations, 8th edition

 - Annotated Bibliography: A guide to writing great annotated bibliographies in MLA format or APA format.